mciantyre/teensy4-rs/README.md

 # teensy4-rs

 A collection of crates for Rust development on the Teensy 4.
+Supports the following boards:

+-   Teensy 4.0
-Supports both the Teensy 4.0 and 4.1 boards.
+-   Teensy 4.1
+-   Teensy MicroMod

 [![Code Checks][]][1] [![crates.io][]][2] [![docs.rs]][3]